 - Higher product ownership from team members

-- Higher level of legal protection with regard to intellectual property
+- Higher level of legal protection to what intellectual property is concerned.

 Most of our customers, startups in the inception phase, claim that it only makes financial sense to hire their own team when at least one of the following conditions apply: